MicrosoftDocs/Viva/Viva/glint/setup/sftp-data-automation.md

 > - Files that cause warnings and errors can be downloaded from the **Activity Audit Log** in **General Settings** for 28 days after import.

 > [!TIP]
-> For SAP Success Factors and Workday, "/files" is auto-appended to the file path for SFTP transmissions.
-Remove "/files" from the file path ("/user_full" or "/user_delta") to prevent upload errors.
+> For SAP Success Factors and Workday, "/files" may be auto-appended to the file path for SFTP transmissions.
+Remove "/files" from the file path ("/user_full" or "/user_delta") to prevent upload errors if your HRIS auto-appended "/files".

 ## Transfer methods